 The National Highway Traffic Safety Administration reports that the number of fatal hit and run accidents rose from 1,274 in 2009 to 1,449 in 2011.

-This rise in deaths due to fatal hit and accidents occurred at a time while traffic deaths overall decreased from 33,883 in 2009 to 32,367 in 2011.
+This rise in deaths due to fatal hit-and-run and accidents occurred at a time while traffic deaths overall decreased from 33,883 in 2009 to 32,367 in 2011.

 George Law Concerning Hit And Run Accidents

 Georgia state law requires that the driver of any vehicle involved in an accident stop and find any injured individuals or owner of any damaged property and either exchange contact information or report the occurrence of the accident to law enforcement.

 In situations where the owner of the damaged property is not present, it is expected that the driver of the motor vehicle leaves a note describing the accident and also reports the accident to authorities.

 In the state of Georgia, hit and run accidents can be prosecuted as either misdemeanors or felonies.